 Category D and C van write-offs explained

-If your van is your livelihood, you know how important it is to buy one that's reliable.
+Your van is your livelihood, so you know how important it is to buy one that's reliable.
 But the idea of saving yourself money by choosing one that's previously been written off can be tempting.
 So how do you decide what to do?
-Here we explain what an insurance write-off is, what each category means and, if you're thinking about buying a written-off van, what you need to know.
+Here we explain what an insurance write-off is, what each category means, including Cat C or Cat D and, if you're thinking about buying a written-off van, what you need to know.

 What is an insurance write-off?